Julius Streicher: Trial and execution

 During his trial, Streicher claimed that he had been mistreated by Allied soldiers after his capture.
-When the German version of the Wechsler-Bellevue IQ test was administered by Gustave Gilbert, Streicher had an above average IQ (106), the lowest among the defendants.
+He was examined by Chief Medical Officer Lt.
+Col. Rene Juchli who reported that Streicher had partial paralysis of his left leg as a result of an old skiing injury.
+When the German version of the Wechsler-Bellevue IQ test was administered by Gustave Gilbert, Streicher had an above average IQ (106), yet still the lowest among the defendants.
 Streicher was not a member of the military and did not take part in planning the Holocaust, or the invasion of other nations.
 Yet his actions during the war were significant enough, in the prosecutors' judgment, to include him in the trial of Major War Criminals before the International Military Tribunal – which sat in Nuremberg, where Streicher had once been an unchallenged authority.
 He complained throughout the process that all his judges were Jews.

 Most of the evidence against Streicher came from his numerous speeches and articles over the years.
 In essence, prosecutors contended that Streicher's articles and speeches were so incendiary that he was an accessory to murder, and therefore as culpable as those who actually ordered the mass extermination of Jews.
 They further argued that he kept up his antisemitic propaganda even after he was aware that Jews were being slaughtered.

 Streicher was acquitted of crimes against peace, but found guilty of crimes against humanity, and sentenced to death on 1 October 1946.
 The judgment against him read, in part:

-He, along with Hans Fritzsche, were the first persons to be indicted for what would later be classified as incitement to genocide, though Fritzsche was acquitted at trial.
+He, along with Hans Fritzsche, were the first people to be indicted for what would later be classified as incitement to genocide, though Fritzsche was acquitted at trial.